amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

    The current release of the Vitis AI Execution Provider ingests quantized ONNX models with INT8/UINT8 data types only.
 No support is provided for direct deployment of models with other precisions, including FP32.

-In addition to the INT8/UINT8, the VAI_Q_ONNX API supports quantizing models to other data formats, including INT16/UINT16, INT32/UINT32, Float16 and BFloat16, which can provide better accuracy or be used for experimental purposes.
-These new data formats are achieved by a customized version of QuantizeLinear and DequantizeLinear named "VitisQuantizeLinear" and "VitisDequantizeLinear", which expands onnxruntime's UInt8 and Int8 quantization to support UInt16, Int16, UInt32, Int32, Float16 and BFloat16.
+In addition to the INT8/UINT8, the VAI_Q_ONNX API supports quantizing models to other data formats, including INT16/UINT16, INT32/UINT32, Float16, and BFloat16, which can provide better accuracy or be used for experimental purposes.
+These new data formats are achieved by a customized version of QuantizeLinear and DequantizeLinear named "VitisQuantizeLinear" and "VitisDequantizeLinear", which expand onnxruntime's UInt8 and Int8 quantization to support UInt16, Int16, UInt32, Int32, Float16, and BFloat16.
 This customized Q/DQ was implemented by a custom operations library in VAI_Q_ONNX using onnxruntime's custom operation C API.

 The custom operations library was developed based on Linux and does not currently support compilation on Windows.
 If you want to run the quantized model that has the custom Q/DQ on Windows, it is recommended to switch to WSL as a workaround.